 How long will it take to get something from interlibrary loan?

 The average time for an interlibrary loan request to be filled is between one and eight days.
 Kimbel Library ILL Services will normally process any request received in less than 24 hours, but the lending institution sometimes takes longer, thus slowing the process.

 One thing that you can do to ensure a faster delivery time for your item is to provide a good citation.
-For citation help please contact a Reference Librarian through our Ask the Library service.
+For citation help please contact a Reference provider through our Ask the Library service.

 How will I know when my book or article arrives?

 Kimbel Library ILL Services will send you an automated email when your items arrive.
 You may check your ILL account at any time to view the status of your ILL items.

 The link to your ILL journal articles will be available on your account homepage and will be there for at least 30 days.

 All returnable interlibrary loan items can be picked up at the circulation desk of the library with your CINO Card.
 Materials not checked out are returned after 14 days.

 My ILL item is taking forever to arrive!
 Why is that the case?

 It is the policy at the Kimbel Library to process received items in less than 24 hours, but it is not unusual for some of the lenders to take up to two weeks to process a request.
 Here are a few normal reasons for a delay in the process: